JMencius/Artex/README.md

   --help                  Show this message and exit.
 ```
 ## Performace
-Artex is expected to finish analysis of extra variant from the results of Artic pipeline with minutes using 12 threads.
+For each sample, Artex is expected to finish analysis of extra variant from the results of Artic pipeline with minutes using 12 threads.